 We can help to prevent cancer by avoiding things that we know increase our risk of certain cancers, such as smoking, eating unhealthy food and being in the sun for too long.
 This doesn't guarantee that you won't get cancer but it reduces your risk of getting it.
 Cancer often has more than one known cause and sometimes the exact cause is not known.

 You can order or download copies of the Cancer Research UK leaflets about cancer prevention and a healthy lifestyle from our News and Resources website.
 There are leaflets about reducing cancer risk generally including ones on diet, exercise, smoking and alcohol.
 There are also leaflets about reducing the risk of specific cancers including cancer of the mouth, bowel, skin, breast and cervix.
 You can order online or contact the team on email@example.com or 0203 469 8333 if you need any help.

-Smoking increases the risk of many types of cancer, including
+Smoking causes over 8 out of 10 cases (80%) of lung cancer in the UK.
+It also increases the risk of many other types of cancer, including

 - Mouth cancer